• Features

 Support when problems occur

 If you encounter deliverability issues, support teams help across all plan levels, from free to Pro.
-Shopify Email’s general support rarely addresses these technical deliverability challenges.
+Shopify Messaging’s general support rarely addresses these technical deliverability challenges.

 With Omnisend, you receive automated warm-up guidance for new domains and access to dedicated IPs for high-volume sending.
-These features come standard rather than as costly add-ons, making professional-grade deliverability accessible regardless of your store size.
+These features come as standard rather than costly add-ons, making professional-grade deliverability accessible regardless of store size.

 Quick sign up | No credit card required